Doulos/cpp_casting/README.md

+# CPP casting

-This directory contains code related to an article of the same name in the Doulos KnowHow section of the Doulos website.
+This directory contains code related to an article of the same title in the Doulos KnowHow section of the Doulos website.
 Doulos provides training on a variety of topics including C++.

 Written by David C Black, Senior Member Technical Staff at Doulos.<br/>